epigen/atacseq_pipeline/README.md

 # Appendix
 ## pipeline configuration specifications
-The pipeline configuration has to be set up only once in your environment and acan be found in config/pipeline_config.yaml.
-It is mostly home to a lot of absolute paths to required reference data.
+The pipeline configuration has to be set up only once in your environment and can be found in config/pipeline_config.yaml.
+It is mostly home to a lot of absolute paths pointing to required reference data.
 - project_config: absolute path to your project configuration file (see next section)
 - adapter_fasta: (nextera) adapter fasta (.fa) file